Wire Fox Terrier

 Physical Description/Breed Standard

 Coat - Wire Fox Terriers have a dense, wiry double coat that resembles coconut matting.
-The stiff, short hair grows densely and twists around itself so it's difficult to part the coat to see the skin.
+The stiff, short hair grows densely and twists around itself so it’s difficult to part the coat to see the skin.
 The undercoat is fine and soft.
 The coat may be crinkly, but is never curly.
-The hair on the face lends a bold outline, without being a significant beard.
+The hair on the face creates a bold outline, without a significant beard.
 The coat color is predominantly white mixed with any other color, except brindle, red, liver, or slate blue.

 Male: 18 pounds

 Beyond their distinctive coat, a keen expression and agile movements are the primary characteristics of the Wire Fox Terrier.
 Their ears, which fold neatly at the top, enhance their curious, attentive demeanor.
 Foxies are graceful and quick, always ready to play or give chase.
 They have a well-balanced, rectangular frame that is muscular through the neck and legs.
 Their high-set tail is docked at three-quarters according to the breed standard.
 Their gate is strong and confident, with a forward driving action that gets most of its power from the hindquarters.

 Fox Terriers, both the smooth and wire varieties, originated in England in the late 18th century when fox hunting was a favorite sport among aristocrats.
 The job of the terrier was to ‘bolt’ the fox out from hiding so the hunters on horseback and hounds on the ground could chase the fox.
 The mostly white coloring of the Fox Terrier was important so they would never be mistaken for the fox in the field.
 The Wire Fox Terrier became a distinct breed from the Smooth Fox Terrier variety through crossbreeding with rough-coated Welsh Black and Tan Terriers.
 The American Kennel Club recognized Fox Terriers in 1885, and later split them into the two distinct breeds.